 Mrs. Longenecker and Mrs. Doulin will be joining our class this year for math.
 They will be offering push-in support for specific students.
 While I am working with one group of students, Mrs. Longenecker and Mrs. Doulin will be working with the others.
 This model will allow all children to engage in small-group activities, as well as increase individualized attention in new learned skills/concepts.

 In addition to practicing basic facts through XtraMath, we will be using Ice Cream Math this year.
 This program focuses specifically on the retention of learned multiplication facts, as well as improving the speed of answering such facts.
 We will begin this program shortly after learning multiplication.
 Students will be working towards earning an ice cream party, as they pass new levels of their times tables.
 Each new level will ensure that they have earned a new “part” of their ice cream party.
 For example, one level may be geared towards earning a bowl, while other levels ensure that they get whipped cream, sprinkles, etc… Please be on the lookout for when we begin Ice Cream Math, as practicing basic facts at home with students will greatly impact how quickly they get through the program.

-When students have finished completing their daily XtraMath session, they will be able to engage in additional math practice through Prodigy.
+When students have finished completing their daily Zearn session, they will be able to engage in additional math practice through Prodigy.
 Prodigy is an individualized program that allows students to work on specific areas of math that may be of need to them.
 Students will explore the world of Prodigy by answering math questions to complete various quests and earn in-game rewards.
 If you wish to allow your child to engage in Prodigy practice at home, you can access the site by clicking here.
 Students should log in with the usernames and passwords they were given in school.
-These have been placed in the back cover of their Take Home folders.
+These will also be placed inside the front cover of their planners.
 Please don’t hesitate to contact me with any questions regarding the Prodigy program.